Dessie Ellis: Political career

 In December 2016, during a session of the Dáil, Ellis and his fellow Sinn Féin TD Martin Ferris were accused by Fine Gael TD Alan Farrell of having information in relation to the Shooting of Brian Stack, the chief prison officer at Portlaoise Prison, in 1983.
 Sinn Féin leader Gerry Adams had just delivered an address to the Dáil in relation to Stack when Farrell rose and used Dáil privilege to state Gerry Adams had listed Ellis and Ferris as amongst people who may have information about the Stack death in an e-mail to the Garda Commission in February 2014, and asked that the two should also address the Dáil on the matter.
 Ellis immediately responded by stating "I refute [sic] any allegations.
 For the information, the man in question claims to be a solicitor, I was actually in jail for the period.
 In Portlaoise, and before that in America, so you should check your facts.
-You’re a disgrace".
-Ferris followed Ellis, and stated "On the record of this house; In 2013 I met with gardaí at their request regarding the death of Brian Stack, I co-operated fully with them and I have nothing to answer for, and it’s a disgrace what you have come in here naming.
+You're a disgrace".
+Ferris followed Ellis, and stated "On the record of this house; In 2013 I met with gardaí at their request regarding the death of Brian Stack, I co-operated fully with them and I have nothing to answer for, and it's a disgrace what you have come in here naming.
 You should be ashamed of yourself".
 In December 2016 Ellis stated he had received death threats following the exchange in the Dáil.

 In February 2018 Ellis was censured by Sinn Féin after he stated publicly that fellow party member and councillor for Ballymun Noeleen Reilly was "not fit to represent Sinn Féin" and that she had waged a social media campaign against him.
 For her part, Reilly was suspended by the party for six months.

 At the 2020 general election Ellis was again elected with 14,375 first preference votes (44.4%).
 He was a poll topper in the 2020 general election along with many Sinn Féin TDs in the 2020 election.
 He was criticised for joining his supporters singing Come Out, Ye Black and Tans at the count, but he dismissed the suggestion it was inappropriate.

+At the 2024 general election, Ellis was re-elected to the Dáil.

 Political views

 Ellis is in favour of the abolition of the local property tax.
 Ellis supported the repealing of the 8th Amendment, which forbade abortion in the Republic of Ireland.
-Ellis believes refugees should have the right to work in Ireland and believes the system of Direct Provision should come to an end.
+Ellis believes refugees should have the right to work in Ireland and believes the system of direct provision should come to an end.